little-hawk/weapon-hazard-detection-yolov8/README.md

   0: knife
   1: gun
 Note: Even when evaluating test-only, some Ultralytics versions require the val directories to exist (even if they are empty).

-8. Using the Dashboard
-Test Evaluation: Open the “1) Test Evaluation” tab.
-Upload a ZIP containing your data.yaml and the test/ folders.
-Run evaluation to review metrics and plots.

-Inference: Open the “2) Inference” tab.
-Upload raw images to see real-time detections with red circular highlights.

-KPI: Open the “3) KPI” tab to see the breakdown of all detections processed during the current session.

-9. Troubleshooting
-Streamlit command not found: Ensure you use python -m streamlit instead of just the streamlit command.

-No Detections: Check your confidence threshold in the sidebar and verify that your class names in data.yaml match the model training.

-Dataset Errors: Ensure paths in data.yaml are relative to the root or are absolute paths.
-Ensure images/val exists even if empty.

-10. Author
-Zhyldyz Davydova